anupa-jayakody/Capstone_v3/README.md

     Option 1- Search by Ingredients

         1. User will input a n number of ingredients that they have on hand right now or the ingredients that they specifically want to be included in the recipe.
-        2. Solution will check the database of recipes and match the available reicpes  ingredients with the input ingredients.
+        2. The solution will check the database of recipes and match the available recipe  ingredients with the input ingredients.
-        3. It will then recommend a specific number of recipes to the user based on the similarity between the input ingredients and the database reicpe ingredients using an approproate similarity matrix.
+        3. It will then recommend a specific number of recipes to the user based on the similarity between the input ingredients and the database recipe ingredients using an appropriate similarity matrix.
-        4. User then can select the recipe that they like and follow the steps to prepare it and/or refer to the web link to get more details
+        4. The user then selects the recipe that they like and follows the steps to prepare it and/or refers to the web link to get more details

     Option 1- Search by Ingredients

-        1. User will input a keyword to search for in the recipe in the recipe.
+        1. The user will input a keyword to search for in the recipe in the recipe.
-        2. Solution will check the database of recipes and match the available reicpes  keywords/category/name with the input key.
+        2. The solution will check the database of recipes and match the available recipe  keywords/category/name with the input key.
-        3. It will then recommend a specific number of recipes to the user based on the similarity between the input ingredients and the database reicpe ingredients using an approproate similarity matrix.
+        3. It will then recommend a specific number of recipes to the user based on the similarity between the input ingredients and the database recipe ingredients using an appropriate similarity matrix.
-        4. User then can select the recipe that they like and follow the steps to prepare it and/or refer to the web link to get more details
+        4. The user then select the recipe that they like and follows the steps to prepare it and/or refers to the web link to get more details

 Solution 2